-There is one study in the database on aspartame; the confidence rating is 20.
+There is one study in the database on aspartame; the research rating is 20.
 A score above 80 means the effectiveness rating for this supplement is reliable.
 A score under 80 means there is insufficient evidence to ensure a reliable effectiveness rating.
-Note, this rating is for aspartame as a whole.
-There are also individual ratings for the claims below.
+Note, this research rating is for aspartame as a whole; there are also individual ratings for the claims below.

 |decrease calorie intake|